dholzmueller/dholzmueller.github.io/_posts/2020-10-06-double_descent.md

----
-author:
-- David Holzmüller
-title: On the Universality of the Double Descent Peak in Ridgeless Regression
+# On the Universality of the Double Descent Peak in Ridgeless Regression
----

 I have just uploaded a new paper (<https://arxiv.org/abs/2010.01851>) in which I prove that a certain class of linear regression methods always